-CFMTA is pleased to offer the Memorial Pedagogy Award to the candidate who receives the highest mark in the Teachers Written Examination of either the Royal Conservatory of Music or Conservatory Canada.
+CFMTA is pleased to offer the Memorial Pedagogy Award to the candidate who receives the highest mark in the Teacher’s Written Examination of either the Royal Conservatory of Music (Advanced Level) or Conservatory Canada.
+The applicant must have studied with a current CFMTA/FCAPM teacher and the examination must be from a nationally based teaching institution, which examines in every province (Royal Conservatory of Music/Conservatory Canada).

 The Memorial Pedagogy Award is presented biennially in the non-conference year and is governed by the Awards & Competitions Chair.
 The closing date for the applications to be received June 1 of the even-numbered years.
 Applicants must have completed the requirements within the two years prior of the closing date to be eligible.